What Is Subject To Backup Withholding

 Finally, if you still can’t determine whether or not you’re subject to backup withholding, you can contact the IRS directly.
 They’ll be able to help you figure out whether or not you need to start backup withholding.

-See also 1099 Misc Backup Withholding
+See also Am I Subject To Backup Withholding

 How do I know if I am not subject to backup withholding?